 Stairwells are dark and somewhat cramped places by design, so many designers recommend adding windows to bring natural light into the space.
-Even when stairs are part of a room with an open layout, properly positioned windows make them more attractive and dramatic.
+Even when stairs are part of a room with an open layout, properly positioned windows to make them more attractive and dramatic.

 However, you need more care and consideration when you install glass near a structure like a set of stairs.
 Consider the following facts before ordering any specific windows to install in a stairwell or around stairs.